DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 This chapter consists of four sections:

-1) Do-it-yourself EPUB from scratch
+1. Do-it-yourself EPUB from scratch
-2) Do-it-yourself EPUB using InDesign
+2. Do-it-yourself EPUB using InDesign
-3) Do-it-yourself EPUB using Pandoc
+3. Do-it-yourself EPUB using Pandoc
-4) Using Calibre and custom plug-ins
+4. Using Calibre and custom plug-ins

-##Do-it-yourself EPUB from scratch
+##1.
+Do-it-yourself EPUB from scratch

 The process of creating an EPUB from scratch is similar to that of developing a simple website.
 The main difference is that while websites can and often do embed material located elsewhere on the **internet**, an EPUB is 'self-contained' and made for offline reading.
 This means that all pages or images displayed must be part of the collection.
 Making an EPUB from scratch, or manually, is useful for creating small and simple publications, for creating or modifying publications that make extensive use of the particularities of the EPUB format, or in order to explore and better understand the functionalities and inner workings of this format, which is what we will now do.